Towards Considerate Human-Robot Coexistence: A Dual-Space Framework of Robot Design and Human Perception in Healthcare: Methodology

 \section{Methodology}

-To examine how participants’ perceptions of healthcare robots have evolved following an extended co-design process, and how they envision human--robot coexistence in care settings, we adopt a qualitative approach based on in-depth semi-structured interviews, incorporating a retrospective attitudinal assessment.
-The study was IRB approved (IRB \#: XXXXXXX).
+To examine whether and how participants' perceptions of healthcare robots have evolved following an extended co-design process, and how they envision human-robot coexistence in care settings, we adopt a qualitative approach based on in-depth semi-structured interviews, incorporating a retrospective attitudinal assessment.
+The study was IRB approved (IRB \#: IRB0145631).

-\textbf{Study Context.} Participants in this study had previously taken part in a 14-week co-design process conducted across three healthcare facilities, including an emergency department, a sleep disorder clinic, and a long-term rehabilitation facility \cite{bai2026towards}.
-The process progressed from needs identification through iterative prototyping to high-fidelity full-scale robot prototypes envisioned as active participants embedded within care workflows.
-To support co-creation, participants participated in a series of educational sessions on healthcare workflows, the history of robotics, and robot technologies.
-These sessions were designed to foster shared understanding across diverse stakeholders and support more informed engagement in the co-design process.
+\textbf{Study Context.} Participants had previously completed a 14-week co-design process across three healthcare settings: an emergency department, a sleep disorder clinic, and a long-term rehabilitation facility \cite{bai2026towards}.
+The process progressed from needs identification and iterative prototyping to high-fidelity, full-scale robot prototypes envisioned as active participants in care workflows.
+Participants also attended educational sessions on healthcare workflows, the history of robotics, and relevant robot technologies.
+These sessions fostered a shared understanding among stakeholders with different backgrounds and supported an informed co-design process.